Anchorsify/Anchorsify.github.io/_summons/Snake.md

  - Damage reduction, remaining Vitality, and maximum Vitality is combined.
  - Their Extended Range is changed to 20* (number of snakes) yards.
  - Whenever they attack, thay may choose up to (number of snakes) different targets.
- - +4 Accuracy, defensive rolls, and skill rolls, for each snake beyond the first.
+ - +4 Accuracy, Genjutsu, Defensive rolls, and Skill rolls, for each snake beyond the first.
  - Smash deals +5d12 damage per snake, and their damage bonus is increased by 1 per snake.

 **Constrict** *(Speed 10, 6 AP)*